 Compliance

 Each country has its own set of guidelines as to what constitutes a legally valid electronic signature.
 The US has the Federal Electronic Signatures in Global and National Commerce Act (“ESIGN”) and state-level Uniform Electronic Transactions Act (“UETA”).
 The European Union issued European Directive 1999/93/EC and China has the Law of the People’s Republic of China on Electronic Signature.
-Some information and links on electronic signature laws can be found on Wikipedia.

-While the act of signing, whether using click-to-sign, biometric or other esignature types, is an integral part of an electronic signature, compliance and best practices focus also on ancillary issues including consent, providing alternatives, signer authentication, signature verification and providing proof of intent in the event of an attempted repudiation.
-For example, pasting a digital image of a handwritten signature in a Word document or embedding it in a PDF would not constitute a legally binding esignature in most jurisdictions.
+While the act of signing, whether using click-to-sign, biometric, or other esignature types, is an integral part of an electronic signature, compliance and best practices focus on other issues.
+Consent, signer authentication, signature verification, and providing proof of intent in the event of an attempted repudiation.

 As an electronic signature leader, iSIGN has been an integral part of the dialogue and innovation that has made electronic signatures an increasingly accepted business technology tool.
 We provide our clients with legally binding and fully compliant electronic signature solutions.